This recipe is safe for Coumadin (warfarin) users.

 "It's a lot harder to get people to 'ooh' and 'aah' over beets and carrots than it is to get them to 'ooh' and 'aah' over artichokes or asparagus, and I enjoy being able to take these humble, 'lowbrow' foodstuffs up a few notches and serve them with great exuberance." -Charlie Trotter

 Fennel is a perfect flavor to combine with carrots.
-The subtle and slightly bitter flavor of the fennel is perfectly balanced by the sweetness of the carrots.
-The recipe is a perfect accompaniment to a simple piece of grilled fish.
+The subtle and slightly bitter flavor of the fennel is balanced beautifully by the sweetness of the carrots.
+Try this with a simple piece of grilled fish.

 Servings: 2 | Serving size: 4 ounces carrots